janatjak/ViewComponentBundle/README.md

 # Usage

-First specify your view component by creating a class in configured directories and implement ViewComponentInterface.
+First specify your view component by creating a class in configured directories and implement ```ViewComponentInterface```.
 The render method returns associative array of objects that are passed to the view.

-YOU HAVE TO NAME YOUR COMPONENT IN THIS WAY : YourSpecialNameViewComponent
+YOU HAVE TO NAME YOUR COMPONENT IN THIS WAY : YourSpecialNameViewComponent It is a classic CamelCase naming e.g. MenuViewComponent or CartSummaryViewComponent.

 ```php
 # src/AppBundle/Component/MenuViewComponent